Prag8855/aab/content/guides/blue-card.md

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-home-country).

+You must apply at the *Ausländerbehörde* where you live.
+You can't apply in another city.

 Usually, you can't work before you get the Blue Card.[^35] It can take time.
 You might wait a few months with no income.
 It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-home-country).

 An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can help you.
 They take care of everything.
 It's much easier for you.
+It costs 500 to 2,000€.

 ### 1. Come to Germany